-Failure to submit reports in a timely manner will result in withholding fiscal reimbursements and will influence the Awarded Applicant's eligibility for future Grant Awards.
+Failure to submit reports in a timely manner will result in the withholding of fiscal reimbursements and will influence the Awarded Applicant's eligibility for future Grant Awards.
 Continued failure to submit reports and reimbursement requests and failure to meet commitments made in the Performance Improvement/Evaluation Plans may require the Coordinating Board to terminate the Grant for non-performance.